What happened to Maria Bartiromo?

 Neither could have anticipated that fellow New Yorker Donald Trump would come to the White House a short two years later and take control of the country’s political life.

 Her hard-wired Wall Street sympathies resonated with the new administration’s economic agenda at a time when her new network home was going increasingly all-in for Trump.
-“Maria understands business like nobody’s business,” said Bob Nardelli, former chief executive officer of Chrysler and Home Depot.
+“Maria understands business like nobody’s business,” said Bob Nardelli, former chief executive of Chrysler and Home Depot.
 “She tries to bring to the forefront . . . some of the stifling policies that this administration has been able to bust through.”
 He pointed to the administration’s decision to slash the corporate tax rate, “one of the biggest benefits in corporate America in the last four years.”

 But it soon became clear that Bartiromo’s White House cheerleading went well beyond tax policy.
 She was one of the few to offer her solid approval of Trump’s disastrous August 2017 news conference in which he insisted there were “some very fine people on both sides” of the white supremacist rally in Charlottesville “T[oday] @POTUS @realDonaldTrump fights back w[ith] excellent press conf[erence] & facts,” she tweeted.
 It was a message that startled many who knew her from her earlier career.
 “My friend, say it ain’t so,” replied Larry Summers, the former treasury secretary and Harvard president, wondering how “a serious person” could defend Trump on this point.
 “Is this you or Fox News speaking?”